AdaSupport/docs/chaperone.md

 adaBot.setMetaField('name', 'Joe Schmoe');
 ```

-**Note 1**: Please keep in mind that the following Chatter meta properties are set for you by default, though you are free to override their values using either the `metaFields` object.
+**Note 1**: Please keep in mind that the following Chatter meta properties are set for you by default, though you are free to override most of their values using the `metaFields` object.

 Name | Type | Description | Example
 --- | --- | --- | ---